evanstella/TTY-Reverse-Shell-PHP/README.md

 *TTY functionality*:

 The script attempts to spawn a tty shell using python; this will fail if python is not installed on the target system.
+This assumes that either 'python' or 'python3' binaries are runnable by the user that gets logged in.